rosshudgins/rosshudginsdotdev/src/content/posts/Improving-My-Own-SEO.md

 Status Log

 * 6/29/2026 - personal LinkedIn is 8th on the front page, this site is 3rd on the second page of results
+* 7/20/2026 - personal LinkedIn is 6th on the front page, this site is 8th on the front page